akobr/strong-beaver/README.md

 Concept | Description
 --- | ---
 Activator | Static public class which will be called on application start for initialisation purposes.
+This is the perfect place for filing dependency injection container.
+Should contains entire [Composition root](http://blog.ploeh.dk/2011/07/28/CompositionRoot/).
 Binder | Middle-man responsible for data and commands binding between view and view model.
 IoC and DI | Inversion of Control and Dependency Injection are the heart of this framework.
+We are recommending to use [Register-Resolve-Release](http://blog.ploeh.dk/2010/09/29/TheRegisterResolveReleasepattern/) (RRR or 3R) pattern.
+Factory | When we speak about factories we mostly mean an [Abstract Factory](https://en.wikipedia.org/wiki/Abstract_factory_pattern) which is a generic type, and the return type of the *Create* method is determined by the type of the factory itself.
+In other words, *factory can only return instances of a single type*.
 Manager | Long-life and stateful service inside a specific instance of object.
 MessageBus (Messanger) | Message bus for a specific group of objects, e.g. services or view models.
 Provider | The facade / locator for a specific type of objects, e.g. services, view models and more.
 Service | Stateful or stateless, singleton and long-life service, which is registered in system.
-ServiceLocator (IoC) | [ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) is an abstraction of IoC container, which is used in the framework.
+*ServiceLocator (IoC)* | *[ServiceLocator](https://msdn.microsoft.com/en-us/library/ff648968.aspx) is a generic factory for multiple types.
+Nevertheless, **we don't recommended it**, because it is an [anti-pattern](http://blog.ploeh.dk/2010/02/03/ServiceLocatorisanAnti-Pattern/) and an abstract factories [should be used instead](http://blog.ploeh.dk/2010/11/01/PatternRecognitionAbstractFactoryorServiceLocator/).*
 Store | In memory storage, responsible for caching and reusability of objects.
 Strategy | Lightweight service / behaviour inside a instance of object, which is used in unit of work approach.
 TVMS (Tidy View and Model Separation) | Universal architectural pattern for any layered application.